skutch30/space-vis/README.md

 Immerse yourself in outer space, and explore the planets of the solar system and their moons!

 ## IV.
 Resources

+I used numerous academic resources to help me complete this project:

 * [The International Astronomial Union Minor Planet Center](https://minorplanetcenter.net)
 * [Interactive Data Visualization for the Web, 2nd Ed.](http://alignedleft.com/work/d3-book-2e) by Scott Murray
 * [W3 Schools](https://www.w3schools.com/jsref/met_document_getelementbyid.asp)